That Should Be A Movie: The Battle of Chipyong-ni: Part I

 Today’s historical event I would like to pitch as a movie is The Korean War battles of The Twin Tunnels and Chipyong-ni as recorded in High Tide in the Korean War: How an Outnumbered American Regiment Defeated the Chinese at the Battle of Chipyong-ni by Leo Barron from Stackpole Books and Leadership in the Crucible: The Korean War Battles of Twin Tunnels and Chipyong-ni by Kenneth E. Hamburger from Texas A&M University Press.

-In January and February 1951, a series of battles were fought in South Korea that turned backed the tide of the communist Chinese Army which was poised to drive the United Nations’ forces back into the Pusan Perimeter.
-These battles were fought around important crossroads and included the battles of Twin Tunnels, Chipyong-ni and Wonju.
+In January and February 1951, a series of battles were fought in South Korea that turned back the tide of the communist Chinese Army which was poised to drive the United Nations forces back into the Pusan Perimeter.
+These battles were fought around important crossroads and included the battles of Twin Tunnels, Chipyong-ni, and Wonju.
 Despite the importance of these battles, there is very little literature on them.
 Besides the before mentioned books, the only ones I could get my hands on, there is also Chipyong-ni by Office of the Chief Military History, Crossroads in Korea: The Historic Siege of Chipyong-ni by T. R. Fehrenbach, Wonju: The Gettysburg of the Korean War by J. D. Coleman, and The Line: Combat in Korea, January-February 1951 by William T. Bowers.
 Part 9 of The Coldest Winter: America and The Korean War by David Halberstam has a good summary of the campaign and was where I first heard of these battles.

 The central elements of the story were right out of a Hollywood blockbuster: A single U. S. Army infantry regiment found itself trapped behind enemy lines, facing several Chinese Army Divisions.
 Despite the long odds, the 23rd Infantry, together with its attached French Battalion, whipped the Chinese divisions and altered the course of the Korean War.
 The story was tailor-made for a great movie. (page xiii)